CleanroomMC/Encyclopedia/docs/mod-wiki/modularui/synced_gui_tutorial.md

 ![grafik](https://github.com/CleanroomMC/ModularUI/assets/45517902/affc34c2-e89a-4f5a-9010-8ac352145cc9)

 ## Syncing custom values
 Now let's add a progress bar to the GUI.
-For that we first make the tile ticking.
+For that we first make the tile ticking by implementing `ITickable` into the `TutorialTile`.
 Inside `update()` we upadte the progress variable, but only on server side to simulate a working machine (and to showcase syncing).
 Once the progress reaches 100 ticks it's reset to 0.
 100 ticks equals 5 seconds.
 ```java
 private int progress = 0;